gavincywong/stack-game/README.md

 # STACK GAME

 The 3D Stack Game was built using Three.js for the 3D mesh rendering and Cannon-es.js for the in-game physics.
-The game is currently optmized to be played on a desktop web- browser.
+The game is currently optimized to be played on a desktop web- browser.

 Let's see how high you can stack these blocks!